renatawong/renatawong.github.io/_pages/join-us.md

 We currently offer 2 internship opportunities through NSTC's International Internship Pilot Program (IIPP).
 For details see here: [https://iipp.tw/mentor/22162](https://iipp.tw/mentor/22162).
 These opportunities are funded by the National Science and Technology Council.
 Note: The IIPP system has been closed as of July 1, 2025, and will reopen later this year.
 Please check the status in a timely manner if you are interested in applying.

-In due time, we plan to offer further internship opportunities through TEEP, which is an international internship program run by the Ministry of Education.
+In due time, we may offer further internship opportunities through TEEP, which is an international internship program run by the Ministry of Education.
 See [https://teep.studyintaiwan.org/](https://teep.studyintaiwan.org/) for details.

 Please note that both IIPP and TEEP internships are funded by their respective agencies (MOE or NSTC).
 The lab will not provide additional financial support.
 You will be responsible for covering your own flight and accommodation expenses.
 The university offers accommodation at a cost of TWD 520 per week per bed.